CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 Ans: JFM is a joint forest management program.
 JFM depends on the formation of local (village) institutions that undertake protection activities mostly on degraded forest land managed by the forest department.
 In return, the members of these communities are entitled to intermediary benefits like non-timber forest produces and share in the timber harvested by ‘successful protection’.

-8. why the Himalayan Yew was in trouble?
+8. Why the Himalayan Yew was in trouble?

 Ans: the Himalayan Yew (Taxus wallachiana) is a medicinal plant found in various parts of Himachal Pradesh and Arunachal Pradesh.
-A chemical compound called ‘taxol’ is extracted from the bark, needles, twigs and roots of this tree, and it has been successfully Tribal girls using bamboo saplings in a nursery at Mukhali near Silent Valley Tribal women selling minor forest produce Leaf litter collection by women folk used to treat some cancers – the drug is now the biggest selling anti-cancer drug in the world.
+A chemical compound called ‘taxol’ is extracted from the bark, needles, twigs, and roots of this tree, and it has been successfully Tribal girls using bamboo saplings in a nursery at Mukhali near Silent Valley Tribal women selling minor forest produce Leaf litter collection by women folk used to treat some cancers – the drug is now the biggest selling anti-cancer drug in the world.
 The species is under great threat due to over-exploitation.
 In the last decade, thousands of yew trees have dried up in various parts of Himachal Pradesh and Arunachal Pradesh.

-9. why tiger conservation is important?
+9. Why tiger conservation is important?

 Ans: Tiger conservation has been viewed not only as an effort to save an endangered species but with equal importance as a means of preserving biotypes of sizeable magnitude.
-Corbett National Park in Uttarakhand, Sunderbans National Park in West Bengal, Bandhavgarh National Park in Madhya Pradesh, Sariska Wildlife Sanctuary in Rajasthan, Manas Tiger Reserve in Assam and Periyar Tiger Reserve in Kerala are some of the tiger reserves of India.
+Corbett National Park in Uttarakhand, Sunderbans National Park in West Bengal, Bandhavgarh National Park in Madhya Pradesh, Sariska Wildlife Sanctuary in Rajasthan, Manas Tiger Reserve in Assam, and Periyar Tiger Reserve in Kerala are some of the tiger reserves of India.

-10. write some state’s name which comes under forest protection.
+10. Write some state’s name which comes under forest protection.

 Ans: state names are Bihar, Haryana, Punjab, Himachal Pradesh, Odisha, and Rajasthan.

-Ans: state’s names are Jammu and Kashmir, Andhra Pradesh, Uttarakhand, Kerala, Tamil Nadu, West Bengal, and Maharashtra.
+Ans: The state’s names are Jammu and Kashmir, Andhra Pradesh, Uttarakhand, Kerala, Tamil Nadu, West Bengal, and Maharashtra.

 Long answer type question